-Prescribed fire can serve as an efficient and effective tool for enhancing healthy forests by limiting competition from faster growing, less beneficial species.
-It is also used to encourage growth and reduce unwanted competition in pine forests and oak systems.
-Grasslands also benefit greatly from an annual application of fire, which reduces woody growth and encourages a variety of favorable species of grasses and forbs.
+“Prescribed fire serves as an efficient and effective way of limiting competition from faster growing, less beneficial species,” says Pat McElhenny, The Nature Conservancy’s director of stewardship in Pennsylvania.
+“Grasslands also benefit greatly from an annual application of fire, which reduces woody growth and encourages a variety of favorable forbs and pollinator plant species.”

 The specific pattern of fire—how frequently it burns, how hot it burns and during which season—dictates the types of plants and animals that will thrive in a given area.
 Using fire in the right places and at the right times can mitigate dry conditions and enhance healthy forests that attract diverse wildlife, support local livelihoods and do not pose a threat to public safety.

 TNC uses controlled burning as a key conservation strategy at several nature preserves, as well as at some publicly and privately managed lands in Pennsylvania.
 In these places, TNC works with partners to reintroduce fire in ways that mimic historic and naturally occurring patterns.